Sîn-šar-iškun: Rise of Babylon under Nabopolassar

 Letter written by Sîn-šar-iškun to his primary enemy, Nabopolassar of Babylon, in which he recognizes him as king of Babylon and pleads to be allowed to retain his kingdom.
 The authenticity of the letter is a matter of debate.

 Some months after Sîn-šumu-līšir's revolt, another revolt began in Babylon.
 An official or general called Nabopolassar, possibly using the political instability caused by the previous revolt and the ongoing interregnum in the south, assaulted both Nippur and Babylon.
 (Note: It is also possible that Nabopolassar was an ally of Sîn-šumu-līšir in the previous revolt and merely continued his rebellion, but this theory requires more assumptions without any concrete evidence.)
-Nabopolassar's armies took the cities from the garrisons left there by Sîn-šar-iškun but the Assyrian response was swift and in October of 626 BC, the Assyrian army recaptured Nippur and besieged Nabopolassar at Uruk.
+Nabopolassar's armies took the cities from the garrisons left there by Sîn-šar-iškun but the Assyrian response was swift and in October of 626 BCE, the Assyrian army recaptured Nippur and besieged Nabopolassar at Uruk.
 A simultaneous Assyrian attempt at recapturing Babylon itself, the last Assyrian action against the city, was repulsed by Nabopolassar's garrison and the attack at Uruk also failed.

-In the aftermath of the failed Assyrian counterattack, Nabopolassar was formally crowned king of Babylon on November 22/23 626 BC, restoring Babylonia as an independent kingdom.
-In 625–623 BC, Sîn-šar-iškun's forces again attempted to defeat Nabopolassar, campaigning in northern Babylonia.
-Initially, these campaigns were successful; in 625 BC the Assyrians took the city of Sippar and Nabopolassar's attempted reconquest of Nippur failed.
+In the aftermath of the failed Assyrian counterattack, Nabopolassar was formally crowned king of Babylon on November 22/23 626 BCE, restoring Babylonia as an independent kingdom.
+In 625–623 BCE, Sîn-šar-iškun's forces again attempted to defeat Nabopolassar, campaigning in northern Babylonia.
+Initially, these campaigns were successful; in 625 BCE the Assyrians took the city of Sippar and Nabopolassar's attempted reconquest of Nippur failed.
 Another of Assyria's vassals, Elam, also stopped paying tribute to Assyria during this time and several Babylonian cities, such as Der, revolted and joined Nabopolassar.
-Realizing the threat this posed, Sîn-šar-iškun led a massive counterattack himself which saw the successful recapture of Uruk in 623 BC.
+Realizing the threat this posed, Sîn-šar-iškun led a massive counterattack himself which saw the successful recapture of Uruk in 623 BCE.